polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 In order to protect themselves from griefing / Denial of Service (DoS), Communities may elect to issue their members API keys and apply rate limits to these keys.
 Origin is one such community, but API keys are available to everyone.

-To obtain your Origin API key, sign up on PolySwarm Portal (TODO: LINK), click your name in the top right corner and select Account.
+To obtain your Origin API key, sign up on PolySwarm Portal (TODO: LINK to polyswarm.network), click your name in the top right corner and select Account.
 Your Origin API key will be displayed in your Profile.